Arnprior: History

 The grey stone building served many purposes after it stopped being used as a grist mill, finally being operated as a restaurant and a gas station, first by the Beattie and then the Baird families, ending in 1974.
 The facility was bought by Ontario Hydro prior to the restructuring on the bridge and the creation of a new weir to control the river.
 The building was consumed by fire in 1976.
-The forests of the period are represented in the Grove which is an excellent example of indigenous forest, grown after a fire in the 18th century.
+The forests of the period are represented in the Grove which is an example of indigenous forest, grown after a fire in the 18th century.
 With individual specimens reaching 175 ft, these are the tallest white pines in Ontario.

 Arnprior was incorporated as a village in 1862.
 Thirty years later (in 1892), it was incorporated as a town.

 On June 8, 1944, a Castle-class corvette, HMS Rising Castle, was recommissioned as HMCS Arnprior until 1946.

 Arnprior became a recognized name in the numismatic trade.
 This has a special link to a local employer.
 In 1955 Playtex ordered some silver dollars for their employees.
 These coins were later found to show only two and one-half water lines instead of four to the right of the canoe.
 This variety becomes known as the Arnprior dollar.

 The history of Arnprior is preserved and documented at the Arnprior and District Museum (located in the former post office building and library) and the Arnprior and McNab/Braeside Archives, located next door in the basement of the public library.
 The sandstone building is the defining element in local architecture.

-Industry
+Geography

+It is located 65 km west of Downtown Ottawa, at the confluence of the Madawaska River and the Ottawa River in the Ottawa Valley.